-Hypertension, or high blood pressure, is a serious problem that can lead to major health concerns if it is left unchecked.
-Fortunately, there are many ways to manage it to keep yourself healthy, including diet, exercise and medications, if needed.
+Hypertension, or high blood pressure, is a serious problem affecting 1 in 3 Americans that can lead to major health concerns if it is left unchecked.
+Fortunately, there are many ways to manage it to keep yourself healthy, including making changes to your diet like the DASH diet.

-While other diets may require special foods, the DASH diet doesn’t.
+While other diets may encourage restricting foods or food groups, the DASH diet does not.
 The National Heart, Lung, and Blood Institute (NHLBI) explains the DASH diet “instead provides daily and weekly nutritional goals.”
 The NHLBI says the recommendations are:

 - Eating vegetables, fruits and whole grains

 - Including fat-free or low-fat dairy, fish, poultry, beans, nuts and vegetable oil

 - Limiting foods high in saturated fat, including fatty meats, full-fat dairy and tropical oils

 - Limiting added sugar, sugary beverages and sweets

 The DASH diet eating plan lets you choose more of a variety of foods regularly available at your grocery store.
 It is less of a strict plan and more of a set of guidelines to help you make healthier choices.

 “A key component to the DASH diet is making sure you are eating a variety of healthy foods, meeting daily serving recommendations of these foods, and not overconsuming calories,” Hemmes said.

 Here’s a look at the recommended servings based on a 2,000-calorie-a-day plan.
 Please note: You may need to consume more or less depending on your age, gender and activity level, so check with your health care provider or a registered dietitian before starting this plan.